-In May, temp jobs made a sharp rise to 39,100 following a plunge in April, according to insights from the Staffing Industry Analysts (SIA).
+Temp jobs made a sharp rise of 19,300 in May 2022, according to Bureau of Labor Statistics insights explained by the Staffing Industry Analysts (SIA).

 This means you and your staffing clients will have more openings for contract work and you’ll have an increased number of temporary workers to place.
 To set both your clients and candidates up for success, you must understand how to communicate with temporary workers based on their needs, expectations, and on-the-job experiences.